-The Finley golf course at the University of North Carolina, Chapel Hill, is a Tom Fazio creation which is not only a monster from the Tar Heel tees but also one of the country’s better campus layouts.
+The Finley golf course at the University of North Carolina, Chapel Hill, is a Tom Fazio remodel which is not only a monster from the Tar Heel tees but also one of the country’s better campus layouts.
+Opened in its current configuration in 1999, UNC Finley was the architect’s 11th design project in his home state of North Carolina.

 Played the old Finley several times.
 The new routing and layout by Fazio is amazing!
 This IS the best college golf course in NC open to the public!